The Big Lie You're Being Told About Achieving Great Skin

 ”

 If switching up your diet has helped improve your skin, then that's great.
 However, food isn't the be-all and end-all of achieving skin you're personally happy with, and for many people it isn't as straightforward as that.
-"I am a medical doctor and I am not saying food is not important to our overall health," highlighted Dr Mahto.
-"If anything, I would emphasise it is.
+"I am a medical doctor and I am not saying food is not important to our overall health," said Dr. Mahto.
+"If anything, I would emphasize it is.
 However, I would also make the point, as always, that eating well for your skin is the same as eating well for your general health.
-There are no quick fix superfoods or special recipes despite what a plethora of content would have you believe."
+There are no quick-fix superfoods or special recipes despite what a plethora of content would have you believe."

-Skin is nuanced and what worked for that beauty influencer who overhauled their diet might not work for you.
-If you're finding it difficult to deal with your skin, the following information may be helpful, according to Dr Acharya.
-"Reputable online resources include The British Skin Foundation (information from this website is top quality as it has been written by the British Association of Dermatologists) and the NHS website, which can also be useful."
-Dr Acharya concludes: "If you feel that you are struggling despite trying over-the-counter products, it's time to make an appointment with your GP or a skincare specialist who can give you more specific advice and initiate the most appropriate treatment to help with your skin condition."
+Skin is nuanced, and what worked for that beauty influencer who overhauled their diet might not work for you.
+"If you feel that you are struggling despite trying over-the-counter products, it's time to make an appointment with your doctor or a skin-care specialist who can give you more specific advice and initiate the most appropriate treatment to help with your skin condition," concludes Dr. Acharya.